toddaustin07/edgeWeather/README.md

 ## Overview
 This SmartThings Edge driver provides weather data from select weather data sources (currently US Government & Dark Sky).
 It requires no SmartApp, however it does require either my **Edge Bridge Server** or a standard Proxy server[^1] running on a computer on your network.
 This provides the linkage for the Edge driver to reach internet endpoints which otherwise are not available to Edge drivers.

-[^1]: Due to a current restriction in the Edge platform implementation, reaching **https**-based addresses is not supported using a standard proxy server.
+[^1]: Due to a restriction in the current Edge platform implementation, reaching **HTTPS**-based addresses is not supported using a standard proxy server.
 If the weather data source is only available via https and not http, then my Edge Bridge Server must be used.

 The [Edge Bridge Server](https://github.com/toddaustin07/edgebridge) is a simple program you can download and run on any Windows, Linux, or Mac computer.
 It requires no complicated setup.
 Just run it on an always-on computer with internet access and that's it.